Skip to main content

 Supply-Side Platform (SSP)

-Advertising platform that allows publishers to make their ad inventory available to large demand and automate the process of real-time bidding auctions.
+An advertising platform that allows publishers to make their ad inventory available to demand and automate the process of real-time bidding auctions

 Transparency and Consent Framework (TCF)